 Cheers to long-distance happy hour

 This could be an opportunity to show off your mixology skills, but virtual happy hour can also be alcohol-free.
 Grab a coffee, a snack – whatever – and bring the team together for an end-of-day, casual hangout.
 No shop talk!
 This is an opportunity for people to relax and talk casually; save the to-do lists for meetings.
-If your work schedule permits, consider carving out some time at the end of the workday instead of asking people to join in their personal time.
+If your work schedule permits, consider carving out some time toward the end of the work day instead of asking people to join in their personal time.